-In September 2017 I went to a presentation of a newly published scientific paper examining how social media was used in the 2017 German federal elections.
+In September 2017 I went to a presentation of a newly published scientific paper examining how social media was used in the latest German federal elections.
 As I did my Master’s in political science and marketing, the event naturally sparked my interest.
 After the presentation, I talked to one of the creators of the paper, Swiss researcher Daniel Vogler of the Research Institute for the Public Sphere and Society (fög).

 Since the beginning of this year, the whole team has been working hard on a new version of quintly – and it’s available to everyone now.
 The updated software provides a more streamlined user experience while also offering a vastly refined user interface that will help you take your social media analytics process even further.